Drafting a Sharia-Compliant Islamic Will and Estate Plan in New York

 Basics of a Compliant Will

 Sharia Compliant Wills follow a strict formula based on the number and gender of the relatives and descendants left behind.
 However, before property is to be left to heirs, certain other steps must be taken.

 First, all debts and expenses of the estate must be settled before any distribution of estate assets happens.
 The first debt that must be paid is the cost of the funeral, followed by any debts to individuals and organizations.
 This includes any unpaid portion of a deceased male’s marriage gift to his wife, known as a mahr.
 Only after this has occurred can the estate be divided and distributed among heirs.

 The Wasiyya Bequest is an opportunity for every Muslim to bequeath assets to those who would not otherwise inherit under the Sharia Inheritance.
 This portion of the estate is limited to one-third of a person’s property and never any larger amount.
-This is frequently used to provide a gift to charity, to friends, or to other organizations close to the deceased.
-Also, this can be used to give money to adopted children who would not otherwise be qualified to inherit under Sharia law.

 The final portion of the estate plan is the Sharia Inheritance.
 This is the context-specific, thorny issue that requires a full understanding of the deceased’s family tree at the time of death.
 The ultimate disposition is dependent on the deceased’s madhhab.
 The most typical situations include: